 “What Hanna Johansson offers in her electric, unsettling debut refuses all protection and dares the reader to do the same.
 Kira Josefsson’s translation is its own marvel, the language brimming with just-kept chaos until the keeping’s no longer possible.” – Anna Moschovakis, author of Participation.

-Out from Catapult (US) and forthcoming from Scribe (UK).
+Out from Catapult (US) and Scribe (UK).

 original writing